AbdullahHajIbrahim/AbdullahHajIbrahim/README.md

 ⚡ Two truths one lie:
 - I have played volleyball on every continent
-- I have been to 67% of continents
+- I have been to 67% of the globe
 - I am a triplet

 <!--